It may seem like every “perfect butt” on social media comes with the tag line “the squat booty.” But, in reality, this is not actually the case.

 Randolph’s pro tip: Keep your core engaged, your heels heavy on the ground, and perform the movement slowly and with control.

 Banded Fire Hydrant

-Fire hydrants have one of the most obnoxious names in my opinion, considering they’re named after the position a male dog assumes when going to the bathroom.
-But they’re so great for your glutes!
-They build the outside of the glutes and tighten that little trouble spot on the outer thigh so many of us have!
+Fire hydrants have one of the most obnoxious names, considering they’re named after the position a male dog assumes when going to the bathroom — but they’re so great for your glutes!
+“This is one of my favorite exercises,” admits Randolph.
+“Why?
+Because you are opening your leg out to the side, and you are activating the gluteus medius.
+The gluteus medius adds an excellent, round shape to the butt.”
+They also help tighten that little trouble spot on the outer thigh.

 Begin on all fours.
 Place a loop band above your knees.
 Using your outer thigh and glute, lift one knee out to the side.
 Keep your knee bent at a 90-degree angle.
 Lower your leg and repeat for a total of 20 reps.
 Then repeat on the other side.

 For best results, do four sets of 20 reps on each leg.

 Randolph’s pro tip: Perform this exercise slowly to feel the burn deeply.